waymondrang/CSE15L/src/week_two.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

-After that, you will be prompted to enter in your password, after which you will see output that looks similar to this.
+After that, you will be prompted to enter your password, after which you will see an output that looks similar to this.

 ![Successful SSH Connection](https://i.imgur.com/fTLGd4j.png)

 If you see this message, that means you have successfully connected to a computer in the CSE basement.
-Now, any commands that you run in the terminal will execute remotely on the connected computer.
+Currently, any commands that you run in the terminal will execute remotely on the connected computer.

 ## Executing Commands

-Now that were connected to our remote computer like Neo to the Matrix, play around with the following commands
+Now that we have connected to our remote computer like Neo to the Matrix, play around with the following commands

 | Command | Description                             |
 | ------- | --------------------------------------- |